sgul-genetics-centre-bioinformatics/NGS-workshop_CSG_16-01-2026/NGS_workshop.md

 	```bash
 	ls
 	```
 8. We will now create soft links to all the software packages required for this workshop using the setup_software.sh bash script.
+Running this script should create a new directory called software_update with the links to various software packages.
    ```bash
    bash setup_software.sh
    ```